davidvalv/PBIStories/readme.md

 PBI Stories is a Power BI custom visual that allows you to include instagram-like stories to your dashboards.
 It's very useful as a "What's New" visual or to highlight important insights in a slideshow format.
 It supports both images and video formats.

-This custom visual is a wrapper of [react-insta-stories](https://www.npmjs.com/package/react-insta-stories), all props go to [mohitk05](https://github.com/mohitk05) for building this awesome library.
+This custom visual is a wrapper of [react-insta-stories](https://www.npmjs.com/package/react-insta-stories).
+Props to [mohitk05](https://github.com/mohitk05) for building this awesome library.

 # How to install